slatedocs/slate/source/index.md

 https://edna.identitymind.com/im/account/consumer/<appid>/quizresponse (POST)
 ```

 > The body of the request contains an encoding of the customer’s answers to the quiz questions.
-The encoding is in JSON as described below.
+The encoding is in JSON as shown below.
 The answers are processed and the response used to update the IDAnalytics CertainID Security Test and the Application state.

-> The response to this request is an Application Response containing the newly updated application.
-Note that the response may, depending on the response from ID Analytics and your configuration within the eDNA platform, contain a further set of “challenge” questions that should once again be passed back to the consumer for answers.

 ```code
 EXAMPLE SERVICE REQUEST DATA